andandandand/image-dataset-curation/project_task.md

 ---

-### Sprint 3: Advanced Data Cleaning and Documentation
+### Sprint 3: Advanced Data Cleaning and Metadata Extraction

 #### Week 5:
 - **Day 1-2**: Introduction to Cleanlab and its functionalities.